 Application Criteria and Considerations:

 - All applicants must be employed by, or serve in an intern capacity with, a member garden in good standing with the Association, or hold an Individual Membership with the Association.
 Please be sure to review all criteria and instructions before applying for any scholarship to ensure eligibility.

-- Named Fellowships have specific additional criteria and/or considerations.
-If you wish to be considered for one of these awards, please indicate in the application which award and why.
+- Named scholarships have specific additional criteria and/or considerations.
+If you wish to be considered for one of these scholarships, please indicate in the application which scholarship and why.

 - We strongly suggest that you pre-register for symposia or other events as soon as possible to guarantee your attendance.
-Only a limited number of Garden Scholar Awards are available.
-Applying for an award does not guarantee an available registration space if you are not selected.
-Symposia often have limited capacity and may sell out before registration deadlines and/or award eligibility notifications.
+Only a limited number of scholarships are available.
+Applying for scholarship does not guarantee an available registration space if you are not selected.
+Symposia often have limited capacity and may sell out before registration deadlines and/or scholarship eligibility notifications.

 - Applications must be accompanied by all of the following:

 - A 300-word Narrative from the applicant stating rationale for seeking a scholarship opportunity demonstrating the applicant's interest in furthering his or her professional skills through attendance at a chosen conference or symposium.
 Please adhere to the word count and include any additional narrative instructions included with a named scholarship as indicated.

 - A Letter of Support signed by an individual “champion” who is familiar with the field of public horticulture indicating support for the applicant's leadership, financial need, and potential success in the field of public garden management.

 - A signed Letter of Affirmation Form by the applicant’s terminal supervisor or CEO approving and supporting the application (template may be found HERE).
 The CEO may also provide the Letter of Support outlined above; and